How to Pick the Right Backlinks for Your Content Marketing Campaign

 - Anchor Text Relevancy is whether or not the anchor text suits the content of the link.

 Backlinks are best if you achieve all of these on a high authority site.
+A tool like Smallseotools will help you get a list of backlinks to any domain.

 Now you know what niche relevancy is all about.
 The next step is measuring the relevance of potential sites.
 Luckily, there are several tools to help you do this.